- This is the only independent S/4HANA implementation study every published.

 - S/4HANA 1610 Sales, Service, Warehouse, Manufacturing, Transportation

 - S/4HANA 1709 (more) Sales, Service, Warehouse, Manufacturing, Transportation

 These are all on-premises releases.
 SAP spends a lot of marketing effort describing S/4HANA cloud.
 However, we have very reliable sources that tell us extremely few customers use S/4HANA in the cloud.
 These tend to be the smaller companies.
 For this reason, we won’t spend much time talking about S/4HANA in the cloud.

 Considering the “Simplification List”

 Tracking and validating the development in S/4HANA is an enormous job, and in our estimation beyond the research funding of most companies that will purchase and implement S/4HANA.
-However, we have used our research into when S/4HANA released what functionality in order to validate the public case studies published by SAP.
+However, we had used our research into when S/4HANA released what functionality to validate the public case studies published by SAP.

 How Billing Hours for SAP Have the Curious Effect of Making Entities Pro SAP